-The Clinical Research Emphasis of the Bioinformatics Degree Program trains aspiring researchers who want to play key roles in research as part of a larger interdisciplinary team.
+The Master of Science in Biomedical Clinical Research Emphasis trains aspiring researchers who want to play key roles in research as part of a larger interdisciplinary team.
 Our graduates will become effective team members who answer important public health questions and who improve the quality of medical care through multidisciplinary approaches to education, research, and development in the field of clinical research.

 The Clinical Research Emphasis places a high emphasis on understanding how hypotheses are formulated into researchable questions, how clinical studies are designed and implemented, how to best capture the information generated by patient care and clinical studies, and the statistical methodology needed for clinical research and improved bedside care.

-Students across the three emphasis areas within the Bioinformatics Program (Clinical Research, Genomics, Computational) will interact in a number of ways during the course of their studies for the Master degree.
+Students across the five emphasis areas within the Bioinformatics Program (Clinical Research, Computational, Epidemiology & Biostatistics, Genomics, and Individualized Informatics)will interact in a number of ways during the course of their studies for the Master degree.
 This interaction should foster the ability of the students to work together in a collaborative environment in their future research.

 - Outcomes research, utilization and costs of care

 - The local to international continuum of health services

 - Outreach to special populations (e.g. refugees, Medicaid enrollees, minorities)

 - Program evaluation, characteristics and behavior of practitioners

 - We train highly competent practitioners, teachers, and researchers in the science of clinical research.